MooseCoding/project4-rust-language/README.md

 # Installation

-Make sure that you have rust and cargo installed
+Make sure that you have rust and cargo installed, download or clone the project into a folder:

 On a unix system to run as an interpreter run
 ```rust
 cargo run -- examples/{file}.iron
 ```

+You can run any file from the examples folder and get a nice output :)

+# Basic Docs

 Libraries are all in examples/lib and are noted to be a library file with the usage of a .steel file